-Ask the Expert: Can You Still Get a Tan Wearing SPF?
+Quick Question: Can You Still Get Tan Wearing SPF?

 That’s not to say that you should stay locked up indoors all the time, but rather take adequate sun protection measures when you do step outside.
 The Skin Cancer Foundation recommends reaching for a broad-spectrum UVA/UVB sunscreen — it has to be labeled as such — that includes some combination of the following UVA-blocking ingredients: zinc oxide, titanium dioxide, avobenzone, ecamsule, and oxybenzone.
 No time to check the label?
-We did the work for you.
-Some of our favorite sunsreens at Skincare.com include:
+We rounded up some of our favorites.